Donald Soffer: Career

 In 2005, Turnberry Associates purchased the Fontainebleau Hotel (founded by Ben Novack) from Stephen Muss for $165 million.

 After 25 years as partners in 2019 the Soffer siblings divided the company assets into two separate companies.
 Jackie Soffer is the current chairman and CEO of Turnberry Associates, the development firm launched 50 years ago by Donald Soffer.
-Turnberry is the principal owner of Aventura Mall, the Town Center Aventura, and three hotels in Aventura — Residence Inn by Marriott, Courtyard by Marriott and Hampton Inn — as well as another hotel in Orlando.
+Turnberry was the principal owner of Aventura Mall, the Town Center Aventura, and three hotels in Aventura — Residence Inn by Marriott, Courtyard by Marriott, and Hampton Inn — as well as another hotel in Orlando.
 Jackie Soffer and Turnberry are also developing an 800-key Miami Beach Convention Center hotel in partnership with Terra Group and David Martin.

-As of July 2015, he and his family were worth $4.2 billion.
+As of July 2015, Donald Soffer and his family were worth $4.2 billion.

 Philanthropy

-In 2008, he donated $15 million to Brandeis University, the largest gift in the college's history.
+In 2008, Soffer donated $15 million to Brandeis University, the largest gift in the college's history.

 Personal life

-Soffer has been married five times and has seven children.
-He is divorced from Carol Miller Soffer, Patricia Jo Hogue Soffer, and Marjorie Wallace Soffer.
+Soffer was married five times and had seven children.
+He was divorced from Carol Miller Soffer, Patricia Jo Hogue Soffer, and Marjorie Wallace Soffer.
 In 2013, he married his fifth wife, Michele King Soffer.
 His son, Jeffrey Soffer, was married to supermodel Elle Macpherson.
 His daughter, Jackie Soffer, is the CEO of Turnberry today and is married to Miami Beach real estate developer Craig Robins.
 His daughter, Brooke Soffer, operates various stores in the Aventura Mall and his son, Rock, also works in the family business.

+Soffer died in Aventura on July 20, 2025, at the age of 92.